|To find out more details about my new paperback book on the Titanic and the Californian, including ordering details, please look here.|

 around which were red hoops; the Lindenfels also had a Maltese cross in the middle

 of the white band.
-Both ships lacked wireless and had two funnels.
+Both ships lacked wireless and had one funnel and two masts.

 See "A Ship Accused - The Case of the S.S.
 Californian